MikeDigitize/JSFundamentals/README.md

 ### Composition

 Factory functions have an obvious limitation in that they don't support inheritance.
 But inheritance is not always the best solution for sharing methods.
-When an instance inherits from a constructor's blueprint it inherits everything when perhaps it doesn't need to.
-Maybe it only needs one or two methods or properties.
+When an instance inherits from a constructor's blueprint it inherits everything on its prototype.
+But what if we only actually need one or two of its properties?
 With this in mind an often preferable alternative to pure inheritance is composition - creating objects composed of other objects or functions.
-Think of the difference between the two as inheritance is when objects are defined based on what they are whereas composition is objects defined based on what they do.
+Think of the difference between the two as - inheritance is when objects are defined based on what they are whereas composition is objects defined based on what they do.
+The two can be mixed together though.
 Consider the following:

 ```javascript
 function Total(costs) {